ethersphere/swarm-guide/contents/usage/mru.rst

 2. It is not be possible to change the data faster than the rate that new blocks are mined.
 3. Correct ``ENS`` resolution requires that you are always synced to the blockchain.

-*Feeds* allows us to have a non-variable identifier to changing data without having to use the ``ENS``.
+Feeds allows us to have a non-variable identifier to changing data without having to use the ``ENS``.

 If using *Feeds* in conjunction with an ``ENS`` resolver contract, only one initial transaction to register the ``Feed manifest address`` will be necessary.
-This key will resolve to the latest version of the feed (updating the feed will not change the key).
+This key will resolve to the latest version of the Feed (updating the Feed will not change the key).

 You can think of a Feed as a user's Twitter account, where he/she posts updates about a particular Topic.
 In fact, the Feed object is simply defined as: